UAlbanyArchives/arclight_integration_project/discovery_storage_spec.md

 ### 5.4 Canvas-level Alternative Renderings

-For multi-page objects, it is RECOMMENDED to include canvas level alternative renderings for each page.
+For multi-page objects, it is also RECOMMENDED to include canvas level alternative renderings for each page.
 * ocr (HOCR XML files)
 * txt